EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 ```

 ::: warning
 You should be careful in defining the retry policy.
-Not all operations are by default idempotent.
-Reads are, but for instance, if you're not using [optimistic concurrency](/clients/grpc/appending-events.md#handling-concurrency) or do not provide the same event id for appends, it may result in duplicates.
-You need to decide which exceptions you'd like to retry, e.g. there is no point in retrying `StreamDeleted` as the stream won't reappear.
+Not all operations are idempotent by default.
+Reads are idempotent, however, if you're not using [optimistic concurrency](/clients/grpc/appending-events.md#handling-concurrency) or do not provide the same event id for appends, it may result in duplicates.
+You need to decide which exceptions you'd like to retry, e.g., there is no point in retrying `StreamDeleted` as the stream won't reappear.
 :::

 ## Subscriptions